weakish/docs-en/views/sms-guide.md

 ### Setting up Default Signatures

 A signature helps your users identify the sender of the messages they received.
-Before you start sending your first message, you need to go to your app's [Dashboard > Messaging > SMS > Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/sms/conf) and set up a default signature (the first signature becomes the default one):
+Before you start sending your first message, you need to go to your app's [Dashboard > Messaging > SMS > Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/sms/conf) and set up a default signature (the first signature you created automatically becomes the default one):

 ![The "New signature" button under "Signatures".](images/sms_create_signature.png)